dusty-nv/jetson-containers/README.md

 sudo mkswap /mnt/16GB.swap
 sudo swapon /mnt/16GB.swap
 ```
-> If you have NVME storage available, try allocating the swap file on NVME.
+> If you have NVME storage available, it's preferred to allocate the swap file on NVME.

 Then add the following line to the end of `/etc/fstab` to make the change persistent: